Analyzing Options Media Group (OTCMKTS:OPMG) & Harte Hanks (NASDAQ:HRTH)

 Valuation and Earnings

-This table compares Harte Hanks and Options Media Group’s revenue, earnings per share (EPS) and valuation.
+This table compares Options Media Group and Harte Hanks’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue